puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.34.md

 bookHidden: true
 ---

-# 1.34 Rāmaṇeyyaka
+# 1.34 Posiya

-You mustn’t go back to the old path
-That leads to lowly states.
-Don’t become a person
-Who lusts after sense pleasures, lazy and slack.
+For one who understands
+It’s always better not to mix with such women.
+I went from the village to the wilderness;
+From there I entered the house.
+Though I was there to be fed,
+I stood up and left without taking leave.

 ## Notes